huang15n/java_spring/lec1.md

 spring will do the dependency injection into the class for an instance of the repository

-@Component tells spring this is a component that needs to scn
+@Component tells spring this is a component that needs to scan

-underneat hthe covers spring data jpa is utilitizing hibernate to  t osave thse in memory H2
+underneath the covers spring data jpa is utilitizing hibernate to  t osave thse in memory H2